LemmensDaan/ngx-cumulio/README.md

 }
 ```

-Now our pages will work.
-The first page _home_ will display a simple home page.
-THe dashboard component will eventually show a few tabs with each a dashboard.
+Now the routing to our components will work.
+The _home_ component will display a simple home page.
+The _dashboard_ component will eventually show a few tabs with a dashboard on each tab.
 We will first add some simple HTML and CSS for our home page.
 **`home.component.html`**: